reindeer-project/reindeer-editor/README.md

 Access to dist directory

-## Current Version - 0.2.0
+## Current Version - 0.2.1

-The current version of Reindeer Editor is 0.2.0
+The current version of Reindeer Editor is 0.2.1
-- Add support for Google Cloud Deployment Manager.
+- Fix the bug loading incorrect editor's model.

 ### Future Versions

 Not yet.

 ### Previous Versions

+0.2.0
+- Add support for Google Cloud Deployment Manager.

 0.1.0 is the initial version of Reindeer Editor.